kiegroup/github-action-build-chain/README.md

           ...
 ```

-instead you have to duplicate jobs for different envs
+instead you have to duplicate jobs for different environments, like:
 ```
 jobs:
   build-chain-openjdk8: